GowthamanG/tree-regularisation/README.md

 ````

-By default, the training is provided with the parabola data set.
+By default, the setting uses the parabola data set.
 To work with the cosine data set, change the variable
 `fun = parabola`, `fun_name = 'parabola'` and `space = [[0,1.5],[0,1.5]]` to `fun = cos`, `fun_name = 'cos` and
 `space = [[-6,6],[-2,2]]`, in the `__main__` module (at the bottom of the script).